kouamdo/pepper_bare_bones/README.md

   * features interact: fd = open(); ...; fork()
   * behaviors interact: CPU priority vs memory allocator
   * open problems: security; performance; exploiting new hardware

+ What is the OS kernel design approach?
+  * the small view: a h/w management library
+  * the big view: physical machine -> abstract one w/ better properties

+What services does an O/S kernel typically provide?
+  * processes
+  * memory allocation
+  * file contents
+  * directories and file names
+  * security
+  * many others: users, IPC, network, time, terminals

+Wé implement operating systems kernel if we...
+  * want to work on the above problems
+  * care about what's going on under the hood
+  * have to build high-performance systems
+  * need to diagnose bugs or security problems